 It’s a Small World

-Here you'll find a printable pattern for a basic globe showing lines of latitude and longitude and the outlines of the continents.
+Here you’ll find a printable globe template showing lines of latitude and longitude and the outlines of the continents.
 The rest is left blank for you to fill in.
 That way, your globe can be customized to show political boundaries, climate, physical geography or whatever else you might want to see depicted on a three-dimensional planet Earth.

 - Click to download this globe pattern.
 This is a downloadable pdf file with four pages of globe pieces and one page of reinforcement pieces.

 - A computer and printer to print the files.
 You can also customize the pattern in an image editing program before printing, if you like.